jhotmann/tasker-phone-modes/README.md

 **ContextChanged** - monitors the `%Modes_Contexts` variable for changes.
 When `%Modes_Contexts` is changed (i.e. 'home' is added), the `ContextChanged` task is called.

+**Night-Example** - An example time-based context.

+**Headphones-Example** - An example context that is active when a headset is plugged in.

+**MediaOverride-Example** - An example context that creates its own configuration file with the current media volume when it is changed.

 # Tasks
 The following tasks are included in the framework:

 **Setup** - guides the user through setting up some variables that will be used by the framework

+**ConfigCreator** - guides the user through creating and editing configuration files without the need for a computer or text editor

 **AddToContext** - a task you call when a context becomes active with the context name as the first parameter